ATB-UQ/PyThinFilm/docs/source/configuration.rst

                         #       chosen as 0 to enable deletion from anywhere in
                         #       the system.

-    # Number of solvent molecules to delete
-    number: 10 # System specific.
-               #  This will depend on the size of the solvent molecules, the
-               #  `slab_height`, and the x,y dimensions of the system.
+:code:`number` (default: 10): number of solvent molecules to delete.
+Appropriate values are related to the size of the solvent molecule, :code:`slab_height`, and the x-y dimensions of the system.

-    # Minimum distance between chosen molecules
-    min_separation: 5 # nm - System specific.
-                      #       This should be chosen to prevent nearby solvent
-                      #       molecules from being deleted at the same time as
+:code:`min_separation` (default: 5): minimum distance between solvent molecules selected for deletion.
+This is intended to prevent nearby solvent molecules from being deleted at the same time as each other.
-                      #       each other.

 :code:`exit_on_impossible` (default: True): if true, aborts mdrum and exits if no candidates for deletion are available.